Hospice in Austin since 2014

 Our goal is to help patients and families across the Metro Austin area maintain their best quality of life, even when facing a serious illness.

 We start by listening.
 When we understand your needs, you receive a more personal and culturally appropriate level of support.
 Care includes practical, emotional, and spiritual support so you can focus on important moments with family and friends.

-- Visits from our hospice team, including hospice-trained nurses (RNs), social worker, chaplain, aides, dietitian and bereavement counselor
+- Visits from our hospice team, including hospice-trained nurses (RNs), social workers, chaplains, aides, dietitians, and bereavement counselors

 - Care coordinated with your doctor

 - Home medical equipment, medications and medical supplies

 - Nurse aides to help with the tasks of daily living

 Whether you live in Austin, Bastrop, San Marcos, or the eastern half of the Hill Country, our team will travel to where you live, including nursing facilities, hospitals, or your personal home.
 We also have a location in Round Rock, covering the area north of Austin.

 Hospice is a Medicare benefit you have earned